gal9/forecasting/README.md

 ```

 ## Running multiple instances:
-Modeling instance is loosely coupled, therefore it can be started as multiple processes (simple parallelization).
+The forecasting instance is loosely coupled to the system via Kafka streaming API, therefore it can be started as multiple processes (simple parallelization).
 For this purpose, we can use `start_cluster.sh` script with the same input parameters as `main.py`.
 Cluster is defined in a separate config file `cluster.json`.
 The script runs several instances of `main.py` in a tmux session (named `modeling_cluster`), each under a different window.

 #### Usage
 ```bash start_cluster.sh [-f] [-s] [-l] [-p]```